cue-lang/cue/doc/ref/spec.md

 - Integer values are comparable and ordered, in the usual way.
 - Floating-point values are comparable and ordered, as per the definitions for binary coded decimals in the IEEE-754-2008 standard.
+- Floating point numbers may be compared with integers.
 - String values are comparable and ordered, lexically byte-wise after normalization to Unicode normal form NFC.
 - Struct are not comparable.